pnp/blog/content/post/office-add-ins-community-call-august-2021.md

 Teams, will they always be able to see and work with it?
 Are there any Office licensing issues?**

-There shouldn\'t be any licensing issues, as long as they are licensed for Microsoft 365 (the new name for Office 365).
+There shouldn't be any licensing issues, as long as they are licensed for Microsoft 365 (the new name for Office 365).

 **Last month I asked about the ability to change the width of a task